hirasso/my-claude/README.md

 claude  # Preferences auto-loaded
 ```

-Alternatively, you can make the instructions global by telling claude to do so (copy these instructions to `~/.claude/CLAUDE.md`).
+You can make the instructions global by copying them to to `~/.claude/CLAUDE.md`.